GeneralPancakeMSTR/kbd8x_mkii_hi_tek_725_si/README.md

 ## Notes
 - If shims are needed, these could be an option: [Clipped Washer 18-8 Stainless Steel, for M2 Screw Size, 2.200 mm ID, 4.500 mm OD](https://www.mcmaster.com/96025A268/)

+- **IMPORTANT**: The placement of the Atmega32u4 in JLCPCB's PCBA may be wrong and need to be rotated.
+If you are getting this PCB made with PCBA, **quadruple check the placement of all of the components.**